 Want better beef?
 Here’s three ways to tenderize grass fed beef, bison and lamb I learned in an interview with Stanley Fishman.
 He’s the author of “Tender Grassfed Meat” and appeared on my Primal Diet – Modern Health podcast a few years ago.

-Fishman prefers pastured meat for several reasons.
+- Fishman and I prefer pastured meat for several reasons.
 The first is taste!
 This meat has a richer taste and is genuinely more satisfying as it contains more nutrients.

 Grass fed beef and bison have less fat and marbling than commercial meat.
 Adding the right oil to a marinade will tenderize the meat and provide extra cooking fat.
 Fishman’s books are quite specific on the type of Olive Oil suggested: Unfiltered.
 Extra Virgin.
 Organic.
 Unfiltered oil has specific lipids and enzymes that tenderize.
 Regular EVOO does not.